 Overall methodology

 To achieve the research objectives, individual research projects are proposed and organised in three scientific work packages (WP1, WP2, and WP3) and subdivided into tasks.
 A significant amount of interaction is proposed between each research project to maximise the synergistic potential of the network, with most tasks involving more than one group.
 Work packages for training (WP4), dissemination (WP5) and management (WP6) are also included, as described in table 3.1a.
-Technical risks associated with high-fidelity experiments and simulations, the use of advanced and challenging diagnostics and numerics, and advanced modelling strategies will be mitigated through local and network-wide experience, and flexibility in redesigning intractable tasks, allowing overall progress to be achieved.
-A Gantt chart describes timing in part B2.
+A schematic of the overall project organisation is shown in fig.1.2a.
+Each objective is linked to a single work package.
+The completion of all tasks within the WPs will ensure each objective is fully met.
+Each task has a linked deliverable, which will allow timely completion of the objectives to be measured via R-KPIs.
+Doctoral projects are fully integrated into the programme, and most tasks are split between one or more DCs (as shown in fig. 1.2a).